l-n-s-y/writeups/CTFs/QUT/QUT_CTF.exe.md

 Using `Get-ProcessList` I determined the PID of the child process and attached IDA to it.
 After opening the debugger session and rendering a list of strings from memory, things were noticeably different.

-Filtering for "password" returned the prompts from the input prompt!
+Filtering for "password" returned the prompt messages from the input screen!

 ![](images/qut_ctf_password_strings.png)